 The Company has acquired exclusive development and marketing rights to certain technologies through a License Agreement and a Collaborative Research Agreement with UBC.
 The rights and license acquired are considered rights to unproven technology which may not have alternate future uses and therefore, have been expensed as incurred as research and development costs.
-Also, ongoing costs incurred in connection with the Collaborative Research Agreement are considered costs incurred in the development of unproven technology which may not have alternate future uses as incurred as research and therefore, have been expensed as incurred in the development of unproven technology which may not have alternate future uses and therefore, have been expensed as incurred as research and development costs.
+Also, ongoing costs incurred in connection with the Collaborative Research Agreement are considered costs incurred in the development of unproven technology which may not have alternate future uses and therefore, have been expensed as incurred as research and development costs.